meco-group/fatrop/README.md

     pip install --upgrade pip setuptools

 ## build and install fatrop (c++ only)
-Make sure pybind11 is installed on your system. build and install the fatrop project
+build and install the fatrop project

     mkdir build